 ● Anterograde amnesia.
 Due to the amnesic effects of the medications, patients have little or no recollection of the treatment.

 ● Less post-operative soreness.
 When patients are afraid, their threshold for pain is much lower.
 Fear and anxiety trigger the release of certain chemicals in the brain, like adrenaline, which puts a patient's "fight or flight" instincts on high alert.
-They anticipate that something will hurt, so they tense their muscles, even if it is subconsciously, leading to additional soreness post-treatment.
+They anticipate that something will hurt, so they tense their muscles leading to additional soreness post-treatment.
 A patient's apprehension and hypersensitivity to pain are virtually eliminated with sedation.
 This increased comfort level reduces the likelihood and severity of post-operative discomfort.

 ● Dry mouth.
 Sedative medications will decrease salivary flow and allow the dentist to perform treatment in a dryer environment.